Corridor Best Practices

 Have more questions?
 Submit a request

-1. Creating a Corridor Flight Plan
+1. Create the Corridor Flight Plan

-- Flight Altitude: Change the flight altitude to influence the number of legs needed.
+• Flight Altitude: Change the flight altitude to influence the number of legs needed.
 Higher altitudes require fewer legs but with a trade-off in resolution.

-Corridor Flight Settings
+General Flight Settings

 • Obstacle Avoidance

-• Side Overlap and Front Overlap
+• Front Overlap and Side Overlap

 • Flight Direction